ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/threat-explorer.md

 For details on this, see [Example: A security administrator triggers an investigation from Threat Explorer](automated-investigation-response-office.md#example-a-security-administrator-triggers-an-investigation-from-threat-explorer).

-## More ways to use Explorer
+## More ways to use Explorer (or real-time detections)

-In addition to the scenarios outlined in this article, you have many more reporting options available with Explorer.
+In addition to the scenarios outlined in this article, you have many more reporting options available with Explorer (or real-time detections).
 - [Find and investigate malicious email that was delivered](investigate-malicious-email-that-was-delivered.md)
 - [View malicious files detected in SharePoint Online, OneDrive, and Microsoft Teams](malicious-files-detected-in-spo-odb-or-teams.md)
 - [Get an overview of the views in Threat Explorer](threat-explorer-views.md)